rsmyst/IEWebTeamRecruitments2025/Readme.md

 ### Basic Calculator Web Page

 Build a Basic Calculator web page.
 Should follow the below aesthetic and have all the features.
+Should be a functional calcaultor.
 Bonus points if you can implement the history feature to save past calculations and do advanced operations like adding brackets and computing log and so on (See a Casio 991ES plus calculator).

 <img width="353" height="584" alt="image" src="https://github.com/user-attachments/assets/c2274951-c880-45a4-a8f2-26811ccd69a2" />